The 10 Most Dangerous Cities In North Carolina For 2023

 • The most dangerous city in North Carolina is Lumberton based on the most recent FBI crime data.

-• The safest city in North Carolina is Rolesville.
+• The safest city in North Carolina is Pinehurst.

 • North Carolina is the 17th most dangerous state in the United States.

-You’ll be hard pressed to find a good dose of southern hospitality in most of North Carolina’s dangerous cities: these cities are more concerned with cleaning up their neighborhoods and fighting crime.
+You’ll be hard-pressed to find a good dose of Southern hospitality in North Carolina’s most dangerous cities.
+These cities are more concerned with cleaning up their neighborhoods and fighting crime.

 1. Lumberton